teivah/cracking/README.md

 * Draw a situation currently and after
 * Sum of integers may give a long
 * Exercices with an array, test if a solution is applicable if the array was sorted
+* If the traverse a tree and we want to get the final number representing the root-to-leaf path (1->2->3 => 123), we can recurse by multiplying by 10 each time the current sum

 ## Java